mgadi/naemonbox/doc/Configuring_NaemonBox/index.rst

  * "Check "Enable nsclient server (check_nt"
  *  "Enable NSCA client (check_nrpe)"
  *  "Enable Web server".

+.. image:: /images/nsclient-installation.png

- NSClient++ should be installed as a service and start automatic.
+NSClient++ should be installed and set up to start automatically.
 This should be enough to start with some basic Windows monitoring.

-.. image:: /images/nsclient-installation.png

 Configuration
 =========